 In August 2015, the PAL team carried out a formal census of stray dogs in the city of Tulkarm as a final step before the project’s implementation.
 There are estimated to be at least 1,100 street dogs in need.

 In October 2015, Dogs Trust UK generously agreed to fund the delivery of the pilot project in Tulkarm.
-The grant funded the construction of a dedicated preparation and recovery suite for dogs before and after surgery as well as equipment, training and public engagement activities.
+The grant-funded the construction of a dedicated preparation and recovery suite for dogs before and after surgery as well as equipment, training, and public engagement activities.
 PAL’s “Save a Street Dog” campaign was launched at the same time in order to support the long-term delivery and expansion of the scheme following the initial pilot period.

 Stage Three: Roll-Out of Project to Other Cities in the West Bank

 After the successful completion of the pilot project in Tulkarm, PAL plans to roll out the scheme to other major Palestinian cities.
-The Municipality of Ramallah has already stated interest in participating and in October 2015, PAL began talks with the Ministry of Agriculture in order to explore the opportunities to gain formal endorsement of the scheme at a national level.
+The Municipality of Ramallah has already stated interest in participating and in October 2015, PAL began talks with the Ministry of Agriculture in order to explore the opportunities to gain the formal endorsement of the scheme at a national level.